maragudk/gomponents/README.md

 ## Features

-- Write declarative HTML in Go without all the strings, so you get
+- Write declarative HTML5 in Go without all the strings, so you get
   - Type safety
   - Auto-completion
   - Nice formatting with `gofmt`